GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Test Codex Branch Naming
+        # Project Plan: Test Cursor Branch Naming

 ## Overview
-The objective of this project is to implement and test a new branch naming convention for the Codex repository.
-This will ensure consistency, improve collaboration, and facilitate better tracking of changes across the development lifecycle.
+The objective of this project is to implement and test a new branch naming convention for the Cursor project.
+This involves setting up a system to automatically enforce branch naming rules, ensuring consistency and clarity in the development workflow.

 ## Definition of Done
 - [ ] All acceptance criteria met